cooscoos/Hangman/README.md

 # How do I play it?

-Download this repository, and then:
+Download this repository and unzip it and then:

+Linux:
-Linux: navigate to /target/release in terminal and run ./hangman
+* In terminal, navigate to /target/release
+* run ./hangman

 Windows:

+* Download a modern terminal that can display colour from the Microsoft Store, e.g. https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-gb&gl=GB
+* Within this Windows Terminal, navigate to \target\x86_64-pc-windows-gnu\release
+* Run .\hangman

 MacOS: